HuynhDuc240/Genetic-Algorithm/README.md

 # Genetic-Algorithm

-In project Evolutionary Steering Behavious:
+In project Evolutionary Steering Behaviors:

 The first generation has 500 elements..